 Your New Options

-Due to advancements in technology, you have an important decision to make prior to your cataract surgery.
-You now have the option to choose a specialty package to reduce your dependency on glasses after cataract surgery.
-You may still choose the traditional monofocal lens, which will provide you with one range of vision.
-Most patients will choose correction for distance vision and will still need to wear glasses for reading and up-close activities.
-Specialty lenses and refractive packages are offered to help meet specific desires of the patient.These packages can correct astigmatism to obtained a desired focal point, or provide both near and distance focusing.
+The traditional mono focal lens will provide you with one range of vision.
+Most patients will choose correction for distance vision.
+Whereas, you will still need to wear glasses for reading and up close activities.
+Specialty lenses and refractive packages are available to our patients.
+Especially for our patients who have specific needs or desires.
+Astigmatism can be corrected by these packages.
+To not only obtain a desired focal point.
+But also, provide both near and distance focusing.
 The specialty packages come with an additional cost that is not covered by Medicare or other health insurances.

-If you would like to learn more about Specialty Packages click here.
-A member of our knowledgeable staff and your Regional Eye Associates cataract surgeon will help you determine the best lens for you at your upcoming cataract evaluation.
+If you would like to learn more about Specialty Packages, click here.
+A member of our knowledgeable staff and your Regional Eye Associates cataract surgeon will help you.
+To determine the best lens for you at your upcoming cataract evaluation.